Non-Newtonian viscous fluid models with learned rheology accurately reproduce Lagrangian sea ice simulations: A framework for rheology inference

 \section{A framework for rheology inference}

 The determination of a rheology for sea ice is a long-standing challenge in climate modeling \cite{feltham2008, blockley2020}.
 Here, we introduce a data-driven approach for discovering a concentration-dependent rheological law for sea ice.
-We apply this method to DEM simulation data generated with \emph{SubZero} in a configuration that only varies along the horizontal dimension, which allows us to infer an effective shear viscosity relating the shear stress to the shear strain-rate.
+We apply this method to DEM simulation data generated with \emph{SubZero} in a unidirectional parallel flow configuration where the sea ice variables only vary along the vertical dimension.
+This setup allows us to infer an effective shear viscosity relating the shear stress to the shear strain-rate.
 By representing the rheological model with a neural network (NN) and embedding key physical principles into this parameterization, our approach avoids having to choose a specific functional form for the rheology.
 This flexibility is indispensable for modeling a material of such complexity as sea ice.
 Figure~\ref{fig:setup} provides an overview of our framework, including the equations underlying data generation and rheology learning (a), and the inferred rheologies for different ice concentrations (e), which can be studied and interpreted using classical non-Newtonian fluid dynamic theory.

 To define what form physically meaningful material relations can take, the principle of isotropic frame-indifference is a fundamental constraint on a rheological law \cite{bampi1980}.
 Essentially, this principle states that the constitutive laws describing a material's behavior should be independent of the frame of reference.
 The set of models that satisfy this principle can be fully characterized in terms of tensor invariants, as explained in Appendix \ref{appsubsec:isotropic_rheology}.
 In one dimension, a general expression for a frame-indifferent rheology for sea ice that also depends on the sea ice concentration $A$ is given by